 Instructions

-• In a heavy duty medium saucepan, combine the sugar, corn syrup, and water.
+• In a heavy duty medium saucepan, combine the sugar, corn syrup, honey and water.
 Set baking soda to the side so it is ready to add later.

 • Bring the sugar mixture to a boil over medium heat, stirring frequently to dissolve the sugar.
 Once the liquid is boiling, stop stirring and attach a candy thermometer (affiliate link).